gustavoreino/Reproducao-e-Analise-de-Experimentos-Cientificos-em-Computacao/README.md

 ## Using the program

-Create an APKs folder and put you files in there.
+Create an APKs folder and put your apk files in there.

 Executing:
 ``` python3 experiment.py ```